What to know about Alex Murdaugh’s murder trial

 Alex Murdaugh’s family long dominated the legal scene in his small South Carolina county but for the past six weeks, Murdaugh has been on the other side of the courtroom, standing trial on murder charges in the shootings of his wife and son.

 More than 75 witnesses have been called and about 800 photographs, reports and exhibits have been presented as evidence.
-Jurors are expected to visit the crime scene Wednesday, before both sides present their closings.
+Jurors visited the crime scene Wednesday before the prosecution and defense gave closing arguments over parts of two days.

 As the trial winds down, here are some takeaways: